JakeDuke/Final-Project-Demo/README.md

 ## What we learned from this project

-Christian: I have learned about how to build a website with HTML CSS and JS.
-How to add API to talk with the backend.
-Calendar has been added via CSS.
+Christian: I have learned about how to build a website with HTML, CSS and JS.
+How to add API to make frontend talk with the backend.
+Calendar has been added via CSS altough I was going to use Google Calendar API.
 Google Maps is integrated via API.
 Soundcloud link is provided to directly access artist's soundcloud for music samples.
 I have learned how to require different files in the index.js folder and interact with them to make it a fullstack application.
 Although its simple, it works.